Spring Breakup. Best face forward. Green Cleaning. Did you know that you can clean without spending a fortune on store bought cleaners?

 What's the eco-friendliest way to clean a toilet?
 Use white vinegar to disinfect and deodorize your toilet.

 (Credit: Microsoft Images) You must try my green cleaning recipe, called all-purpose powder.
 It's very easy to make—it only takes two ingredients.
 All-purpose powder recipe: No ‘Poo Update: Shampoo Free Living.
 The other evening, I met a woman who mentioned that she did the no 'poo thing, and we had a fun little bonding moment over it.

 That got me thinking that it's been a while since I stopped washing my hair with shampoo.
 What is No Poo?
 For folks who aren't familiar with the idea of No 'Poo, it's a haircare regimen that involves washing and conditioning your hair without any harsh chemicals.
 The cheapest, easiest way to do this is with our old friends baking soda and vinegar.

-Natural Cleaning Recipes with Essential Oils - Green Living Nearly everyone has heard about the virtues of common items such as baking soda and vinegar for scouring and absorbing grease.
+Natural Cleaning Recipes with Essential Oils - Green Living.
+Related Content Herbs and Herbalists It's a constant battle: medicine versus herbs.
+This is how Marguerite got interested in herbs.
+Nearly everyone has heard about the virtues of common items such as baking soda and vinegar for scouring and absorbing grease.
 Adding herbal essential oils enhances a formula’s cleaning value and leaves behind a soothing, natural scent.
-It’s not just an advertising gimmick that many commercial products contain citrus oils such as lemon or lime—they are natural degreasers and have antimicrobial properties.
-Using natural products instead of chemical-laden commercial ones makes household tasks almost a pleasure to tackle.
+Green cleaning.